MTSS vs RTI: What Teachers Need to Know

 Misconception 4: MTSS and PBIS are the same thing.
 False.
 PBIS is the behaviour component of MTSS.
 MTSS includes PBIS plus RTI plus SEL.
 A school can run PBIS without running RTI, but that school is not fully implementing MTSS.
 Think of PBIS as one piece of the MTSS puzzle.

 Misconception 5: Interventions must be delivered by specialists only.
 False.
 Classroom teachers deliver most Tier 1 instruction and much Tier 2 support.
 Specialists help design and monitor interventions, but teachers are the primary delivery mechanism.
-If teachers do not buy in and implement with fidelity, the whole system fails (Fuchs & Fuchs, 2006).
+If teachers do not buy in and use with fidelity, the whole system fails (Fuchs & Fuchs, 2006).

 Misconception 6: More tiers are better.
 False.
 RTI and MTSS use three tiers because research shows this is effective.
-Some schools add a "Tier 0" (prevention before Tier 1) or "Tier 4" (crisis intervention after Tier 3), but the basic three-tier model is the standard.
+Some schools add a 'Tier 0' for prevention before Tier 1.
+Others add 'Tier 4' for crisis intervention after Tier 3.
+However, the basic three-tier model is the standard.
 Adding tiers often creates confusion and slows decision-making.

 Durlak, J. A., Weissberg, R. P., Dymnicki, A. B., Taylor, R. D., & Schellinger, K. B. (2011).
 The impact of enhancing students' social and emotional learning: A meta-analysis of school-based universal interventions.
 Child Development, 82(1), 405-432.